fenago/pytest-quick-start-guide/testing-with-pytest/Lab_3.md

 ```

 Here, lue is now the fixture name, instead of ultimate_answer_to_life_the_uni-
 verse_and_everything.
-That name even shows up if we run it with --setup-show:
+That name even shows up if we run it with --setup-show :

 ```
-$ pytest --setup-showtest_rename_fixture.py
+$ pytest --setup-show test_rename_fixture.py

 =================== test session starts ===================
 collected1 item